 |V||Confused, inappropriate, non-agitated response|

 As can be seen, the most severe level is Level I where there is no responsiveness at all.
 As the person is able to track with their eyes or even nod in response, on occasion, they might be seen at a Level II or III.
 This scale is important because it is used to identify patients who are well enough to be transferred to sub-acute care.
 Rehabilitation facilities often will not take patients until they reach Level IV and are disconnected from a feeding tube.
-From Level IV and higher there are both responsiveness and speech, however, confused.
+From Level IV and higher there is both responsiveness and speech, however, they may be confused.